 Best for: nature, walking, sailing, activity

-More a village than town, pretty Burnham Overy Staithe occupies an enviable harbourside position between Burnham Market and Burnham Thorpe, the birthplace of Adminral Lord Nelson.
+A thriving fishing village, pretty Burnham Overy Staithe occupies an enviable harbourside position between Burnham Market and Burnham Thorpe, the birthplace of Admiral Lord Nelson.

 Burnham Overy Staithe has a fabulously unspoilt and secluded beach which can only be reached by walking for a mile to get there.
 The huge expanse of beach stretches as far as you can see, and you can walk all the way to Wells along this unspoilt bit of Norfolk coast.